Minimal types in stable Banach spaces: On Henson's Conjecture

 Assume that $K$ (equivalently, $T$) is categorical in some uncountable density character. \underline{Then}: There is a separable model $M_0$ of $T$ and a wide type $p$ over $M_0$ such that \begin{itemize} \item Any Morley sequence in $p$ is isometric to the standard orthonormal basis of a Hilbert space; \item Any non-separable model of $T$ is prime over a Morley sequence in $p$. \end{itemize}

 Specifically, if $M$ is a model of $T$ of uncountable density character $\lam$, then $M$ is prime over a Morley sequence in $p$ of length $\lam$.

-In particular, we have the following: Let $B_0$ be the Banach space that underlines $M_0$.
+In particular, we have the following: Let $B_0$ be the Banach space that underlies $M_0$.
 Let $M\models T$ be of uncountable density character $\lam$.
 Then there exists a spreading model $H$ of $M_0$ isometric to $\ell_2(\lam)$, and $M$ is prime over $H$.

 \end{thm} \begin{prf} By Fact \ref{primes exist}, let $\hat M_0$ be the prime model in $K$ (prime over $\emptyset$).
 By Theorem \ref{thm:wideexist}, there exists a wide type $\hat p_0$ over $\hat M_0$.
 By Fact \ref{stability}, $K$ is stable, in particular the type $\hat p_0$ is stable.
 By Corollary \ref{cor:minexist} (and e.g. Fact \ref{primes exist}, although it is not needed for this), there is a separable model $M_0 \in K$, $\hat M_0 \prec M_0$, and a minimal wide type extending $\hat p_0$.